AslanDing/Fidelity/README.md

 # This Project is for our work [TOWARDS ROBUST FIDELITY FOR EVALUATING EXPLAINABILITY OF GRAPH NEURAL NETWORKS](https://arxiv.org/pdf/2310.01820.pdf)

 <!-- #### In this project, we present our fidelity, a new metric for XGNN evaluation.
 This project would contain two version of our work, continuous version and discrete version. -->
 #### If you just want to use our fidelity for evaluation, please use tools folder.
 Now this folder is under construction.
-It would be available soon.
+It is an early version, the final version will be coming soon.

 ## for results reproduce
 - generate samples, please run generate_edit_distance.py